mximp/se-limitations-slr/study-assesment-round-II-<ID>.md

 Please list below identified techniques or methods related to symbolic execution.
 Add as many list items 6.x as required.
 Specify _technique descriptions_ and _scope of applicability_ for it.
+Also provide the page reference where the technique is found.
 Remove unnessesary items.

 6.1 `???`